Do you want to learn how to play drums but aren’t quite sure where to begin?

 Drummers are encouraged to learn how to read drum notation.
 Many drummers are also expected to know how to read sheet music, as it’s a requirement of school concert bands, marching bands, jazz bands, and many professional ensembles.
 When you understand drum sheet music, it can be used as a drummer’s secret weapon.

-Drum notation is a fairly simply code and once you understand the basics it becomes easy to apply that knowledge to more advanced concepts.
-It’s important for beginning drummers to start with reading very basic drum rhythms before trying to jump into understanding intermediate drum beats.
+Drum notation is a fairly simple code and once you understand the basics it becomes easy to apply that knowledge to more advanced concepts.
+It’s important for beginning drummers to start with reading very easy drum rhythms before trying to jump into understanding intermediate drum beats.

 Start Out Simple

 For example, begin with exercises that use a combination of quarter notes and quarter rests with all notes being played on only one drum.
 Read rhythmic exercises out loud before trying to play them on the drums, because it strengthens the connection between your brain and limbs and it mentally prepares you for the exercise ahead.

 Reading the exercise before playing it also allows you to locate any challenging rhythms and work them out ahead of time.
 Once you have read the rhythm out loud, it’s time to play!